 AUGUSTINE OF HIPPO (354-430) Hippo Regius, Roman Empire (now Algeria).
 Christian theologian and author.
 Confessions.
-City of God.
-(3)
+City of God. (on 5 lists)

 Portrait of St. Augustine by Peter Paul Rubens, from 1636-1638.
 It is now in the National Gallery of Prague.

 ATTILA THE HUN (c.
 410-453) Hunnic Empire (centered in Hungary).
 Political and military leader of Hunnic Empire.
 Led many invasions against Western and Eastern Roman Empires.
-Battle of the Catalaunian Plains (451).
-(5)
+Battle of the Catalaunian Plains (451). (on 6 lists)

 The Feast of Attila, an 1870 painting by Mór Than.
 Now in the Hungarian National Gallery.